gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 |Screencasts|[How to create the Azure IoT Central Application](https://youtu.be/D26rJmHyZcA)|
 |Date|As at Nov 2018|

 Now you can connect your Particle Photon to directly to both the Particle Cloud and Azure IoT Hub or Azure IoT Central.
 The **AzureIoTHubClient** library supports bidirectional messaging, [Direct methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), and soon [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).

+!!!!
+ADD PHOTO HERE !!!

 The Azure IoT Hub Client library can send 50 messages/second to Azure IoT Hub.
 If you are using the free tier of Azure IoT Hub which is limited to 8000 messages/day, you will reach the limit in just under 3 minutes.
 So, ensure you control your telemetry publish rate.